pysal/segregation/README.md

 Installation
 ------------

-1. `pip` directly running in the prompt:
+i) `pip` directly running in the prompt:

 ```
 pip install segregation
 ```

-2. Another recommended method for installing segregation is with [anaconda](https://www.anaconda.com/download/).
+ii) Another recommended method for installing segregation is with [anaconda](https://www.anaconda.com/download/).
 Clone this repository or download it manually then `cd` into the directory and run the following commands (this will install the development version):

 ```
 $ conda env create -f environment.yml